 Thomson Foundation provides editors and journalists with a need-to-know checklist of good journalism practice and ethics, whether you are an editor organising your newsroom to report on an election or a journalist reporting on civilians caught in the middle of a conflict.

-Sign up to our newsletter for notification of new and updated guides and practical advice, training opportunities and journalism competitions.
+Sign up to our newsletter for notification of new and updated guides and practical advice, training opportunities, online courses and our popular journalism competitions.

 The current conflict in the east of Ukraine bears many similarities to events in other parts of the world and throughout history.
 The journalist's challenge to distinguish fact from fiction and achieve balance in reporting is never easy.